Uncover The 5 Hidden Jewels of Sindhudurg

 5. Tarkali Beach

-No visit to Sindhudurg is complete without a visit to Tarkali.
-Believed to be among the stunning beaches of Maharashtra, this is where the Konkan coastline likes to boast.
+No visit to Sindhudurg is complete without a visit to Tarkali beach.
+Believed to be among the most stunning beaches of Maharashtra, this is where the Konkan coastline likes to boast.
 White sands, azure sea, picture-perfect sunsets, abundant underwater life, the Tarkarli beach serves as an ideal spot for lazy getaways.
 For the more adventurous, the beach also houses some exciting water sports like snorkelling, banana boat ride, scuba diving etc. The beach is situated in Tarkali village and is 15 mins away from the main city of Malvan.

 Love what you see?